blocknetdx/documentation/docs/resources/glossary.md

 Refers to someone whom has a the wallet program installed on their computer.
 This may sometimes also be referred to as a [peer](#peers).

 #### UTXO
 UTXO stands for [Unspent Transaction Output](https://en.wikipedia.org/wiki/Unspent_transaction_output).
 Within a user's [wallet](#wallet), the total balance is composed of either one large UTXO or various smaller UTXOs.
-Think of a UTXO as bills in a wallet.
+Think of UTXOs as bills in a wallet.
 You can have $100 in your wallet, but that may be composed of a single $100 bill, 5 $20 bills, etc. A UTXO is sometimes also referred to as an [input](#input).

 ---